mortezamsp/localization-problem/README.md

 # localization-problem
-Ther is a known problem: finding the best location for water monitoring station, w.s.t.
+There is a known problem: finding the best location for water monitoring station, w.s.t.
 6 objectives (like power lines, roads, rivers, ...).
 I hired a HyPE multi-objective indicator inside a genethic algorithm to find a proper location.
 I know answers are not optimal.